liferay/liferay-docs/develop/tutorials/articles/customizing-liferay-portal/overriding-a-portal-service-using-a-hook.markdown

 or the APIs of its portlets, like the
 [Document Library services API](http://docs.liferay.com/portal/6.2/javadocs/com/liferay/portlet/documentlibrary/service/package-summary.html), to see that Liferay is chock-full of useful access points.
 But you may encounter situations in which you want to modify the behavior of these services.

-To do this, you may be tempted to directly extend a service interface.
+To do this, you may be tempted to extend a service interface directly.
 But there are problems inherent with this approach.
 Fix packs later added to the product may modify the interface (e.g., adding a new method to the service).
 If you've implemented the API directly, your implementation may not account for the